tych0/tycho.pizza/src/misc.md

 ### Play

 I ride bikes.
 I do backcountry and downhill skiing.
-I live in [Madison, Wisconsin, USA][4], where I work out of my tiny downtown apartment most days, unless it is very nice, when I work from the [terrace][5].
+I live in [Denver, Colorado, USA][4], where I work out of my tiny downtown apartment and [ride bikes][5] most days.

 ### I have friends